derekjhyang/hadoop-bootstrap/README.md

 + downloadCookbookSSH - downloads ssh cookbook from github and unpacks it
 + clearCookbookSSH - removes .zip file and empty directories from unpacked cookbook
++ downloadCookbookJava - downloads java cookbook from github and unpacks it
++ clearCookbookJava - removes .zip file and empty directories from unpacked cookbook